mortezakowkabi/jcb-persian-documentation/037-Auto-create-SQL-updates-for-Componets-in-JCB.md

 * A new **view** (and thus a new table) is added.
 * A new **field** is added to an existing table.

-Let’s walk through a practical example.
+Let's walk through a practical example.

 ---